Will the Great Entiat Earthquake of 1872 Happen Again?

 1) The Spencer Canyon Fault:

 This shallow fault line, seen below, cradles itself around Entiat.
-Total length of the fault line is just under 50 miles.
+The total length of the fault line is just under 50 miles.

 The area around the Spencer Canyon fault line is continually active with minor tremors.
 The Pacific Northwest Seismic Network has observed 6 small seismic events of less than magnitude 1.0 in the past two weeks.

-Since 1970, there has been 1,400 recorded small to medium sized earthquakes around Entiat, ranging between magnitude 1.0 to 4.3 on the richter scale.
+Since 1970, there have been 1,400 recorded small to medium-sized earthquakes around Entiat, ranging between magnitude 1.0 to 4.3 on the Richter scale.

-2) Data Suggests that a Magnitude 7.0 earthquake along the Spencer Canyon fault will repeat again.
+2) Data Suggests that a Magnitude 7.0 earthquake along the Spencer Canyon fault has taken place - on average, every 200 years and will repeat.

 More From KW3